IHDE-Alliance/ISTP_metadata/v1.0.0/docs/JUST FOR REFERENCE: Non_ISTP_Mission_Attributes.md

 TIME_MIN- The date and time of the beginning of the first acquisition for the data contained in the file.

-Valid_Max- The NetCDF maximum valid value which is of the same type as the variable.
+Valid_Max- The netCDF maximum valid value which is of the same type as the variable.
 Skip this for strings or double/floats that are unlimited.

-Valid_Min- The NetCDF minimum valid value which is of the same type as the variable.
+Valid_Min- The netCDF minimum valid value which is of the same type as the variable.
 Skip this for strings or double/floats that are unlimited.

-Valid_Range- The NetCDF two length vector containing the minimum and maximum valid values.
+Valid_Range- The netCDF two length vector containing the minimum and maximum valid values.

 Value Type-  This identifies the data type and is necessary for conversion from the ascii entry.